Welcome to JCapper

 Resources – Help Docs

-1. Read the DFM (Data Folder Manager) Help Doc on the Help Docs page at JCapper.com.
+1. Watch the Videos at and Read the DFM (Data Folder Manager) Help Doc (Doc #5) on the Help Docs page at JCapper.com.

 2. Spend some time working hands on using the DFM to navigate folders on your machine, persist one of them as the current active data folder, persist others as inactive data folders, and (quickly) toggle back and forth between them.

-6. Loading Past Performance Data Files into JCapper (JCapper Basic, Silver, and Platinum)
+5. Loading Past Performance Data Files into JCapper (JCapper Platinum and Silver)

 Learn to: